 All Community Payback Orders will be supervised in line with the National Outcomes and Standards for Social Work Services in the Criminal Justice System.

-Offenders can be required to carry out unpaid work in your community.
+individuals can be required to carry out unpaid work in your community.
 This could include:

-The Community Payback Scheme’s Offenders are effectively unpaid labour so community groups or charities can apply for help with their projects.
+The Community Payback Scheme’s individuals are effectively unpaid labour so community groups or charities can apply for help with their projects.
 Community Payback provides the labour and tools and the community groups are generally expected to provide the materials e.g. paint, plants or building materials.